When you run an online business, your call-to-action (CTA) buttons are often vitally important to your company.

-2. Use strong verbs and language.
+2. Use strong verbs and language

-Using strong verbs and language that inspires your users to do an action are often highly successful.
+Using strong verbs and language that inspires your users to do an action is often highly successful.
 This means that instead of simply writing “Click Here,” you should write, “Click Here Now.”
-Words that also typically do well are: Register, Download, Create, and similar (But do “Register Now” not just “Register).
+Words that also typically do well are Register, Download, Create, and similar (But do “Register Now” not just “Register).
 You get the gist; figure out ways to be direct with your readers and they become a lot likelier to press and do the action that helps your business grow.

-3. Put your CTA buttons in smart locations.
+3. Put your CTA buttons in smart locations

 Putting your CTA buttons in smart locations is an obvious step to take, but it’s not uncommon for websites to throw their button in a somewhat random location and hope for the best.
 The best location(s) for your call-to-action buttons include your header, your footer, or your sidebar.
 You may also experiment with CTA buttons at the end of a blog post (or even in the middle).

 While call-to-action buttons are important, it’s vital to remember not to go overboard with them.
-If you put too many CTA’s on your website, you come off as being too salesy and this is counterproductive (and will reduce the amount of clicks that you ultimately get).
+If you put too many CTA’s on your website, you come off as being too salesy and this is counterproductive (and will reduce the number of clicks that you ultimately get).

-4. Make your button big.
+4. Make your button big

 You should make your call-to-action button big (but not too big!).
-Make your buttons a size that aren’t obnoxious, just a size that’s noticeable.
+Make your buttons a size that isn’t obnoxious, just a size that’s noticeable.
 It’s hard to find a good example of this since what can be considered too big is heavily dependent on your own website design.
-Just use good judgement, and think about your choice of size for your CTA’s and decide how you’d react if you were a visitor to your page.
+Just use good judgment, and think about your choice of size for your CTA’s and decide how you’d react if you were a visitor to your page.

-5. Use easy to understand copy.
+5. Use easy to understand copy

 Here is an example of a great call-to-action button and copy on the SumoMe blog: